John Brown Jr. (abolitionist): Kansas

 John Jr. moved with four of his brothers to Kansas Territory in spring 1855.
 While his brothers Frederick, Owen, and Salmon traveled by land, John Jr., his brother Jason, and their families traveled by boat, across the state of Missouri on the Missouri River.
 John Jr. described the trip as "a horrid business in a low stage of water which is a considerable portion of the year."
 Most of the passengers and crew were pro-slavery, and the captain deliberately left the two brothers' parties behind at a stop in Waverly, Missouri.

 He was elected to the territorial legislature—the Topeka Legislature—in 1856.

 John Jr. did not join his father and brothers in the Pottawatomie Massacre of May, 1856.
-However, he was captured by Henry Clay Pate, a border ruffian and commander of a proslavery militia, in connection with the murders.
+However, he was captured by Henry Clay Pate, a border ruffian and commander of a pro-slavery militia, in connection with the murders.
 He was turned over to federal authority, Captain Thomas J. Wood.
 He was beaten by the soldiers and suffered a mental breakdown.
 His father, John Brown, plotted a rescue.
-His troops overtook proslavery men in the Battle of Black Jack near Palmyra on June 2, 1856.
+His troops overtook pro-slavery men in the Battle of Black Jack near Palmyra on June 2, 1856.
 The elder Brown captured Pate and his men, provisions, horses, mules, and equipment.
 He agreed to release the prisoners in exchange for his sons.

 A pro-slavery court in Lecompton charged John Jr. with high treason because he was a free-state politician.
 He was finally released from prison in September.
 Shortly after this, John Jr. left Kansas with his father.
 His father took his son's heavy chains and padlocks first to Concord to show to "Emerson and his friends", and then he held them up at antislavery meetings in different places.